|

 to the Order" booklet).
 Membership on these committees and attendance

-at special meetings might or might not be restricted to Laurels, as required.
+at special meetings might or might not be restricted to Laurels, as

 Other people may treat you differently.
 You know you haven't changed,

 but others sometimes feel you have.
-You tend to get the respect you earn
+You tend to get the respect you

 Up until now, you've generally been treated as an individual.
 You will

-find that now you are often referred to as part of a group, with motives,
+find that now you are often referred to as part of a group, with

-attitudes, and opinions attributed to you because of that.
+motives, attitudes, and opinions attributed to you because of that.

 Sometimes another Companion may do something ill-advised, and you may

 be judged "guilty by association."
-Try not to let it bother
+Try not to let it bother you.
+You

-a Laurel.
 We are all individuals with our own foibles and frailties.

 Apprentices.
-Caid has not traditionally been filled with Laurel apprentices
+Caid has not traditionally been filled with Laurel

-or Pelican protégés, though there are more and more these
+apprentices or Pelican protégés, though there are more and more these

 days.
-One certainly does not need to be an apprentice before becoming
+One certainly does not need to be an apprentice before becoming a

-relationship and its terms.
+the apprentice-Laurel relationship and its terms.

 Green colored belts are commonly given to apprentices by their Laurel,